kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 in how this plays out?

 Individual developers, companies, even entire industries keep choosing to adopt AI tools.
 Each choice seems reasonable on its own.
-But these small decisions add up to big outcomes that no one controls or really wants.
+Yet these small decisions add up to big outcomes that no one controls or really wants.
 Coordinating across a whole industry feels nearly impossible.

-The prisoner's dilemma framework suggests our options are more limited than we'd like to believe.
-Even if we could coordinate globally to slow AI adoption, the incentives for breaking rank and using AI would be enormous.
-The first movers gain such advantages that abstaining becomes irrational.
+I suspect our options are more limited than we'd like to believe.
+Even if we could somehow coordinate to slow AI adoption, the incentives for breaking rank would be huge.
+The people who adopt AI first may get such significant advantages that staying out starts to feel impossible.

 ## Three Potential Futures